-If you try to ask Jared what time it is, he’ll teach you how to build a clock.
+If you try to ask Hazel what time it is, she’ll teach you how to build a clock.

 Currently, I spend my days working on building out infrastructure, systems, automation, and tooling to make life easier and better for others (and myself).
 It’s fun, challenging, and it can be a bit of an under-appreciated art.
 It’s not enough to solve the technical challenges, it’s just as important–if not more so–to address the social ones.
 Any sufficiently complex system is a sociotechnical one, and so any sufficiently effective solution must be holistic in its approach and not neglect the core idea that–at the end of the day–humans are the ones operating within these systems.